ambaker1/OpenSeesMPI/README.md

   `getNP`

-* The command _send_ sends $data from the current process to process $pid, using the TclMPI binding _::tclmpi::send_.
-Note that the prefix "-pid" is optional with OpenSeesMPI but mandatory in OpenSeesMP.
+* The command _send_ either sends $data from the current process to process $pid, or broadcasts $data to all other processes, using the TclMPI bindings _::tclmpi::send_ and _::tclmpi::bcast_.

-  `send <-pid> $pid $data`
+  `send <-pid $pid> $data`

-* The command _recv_ returns data received from process $pid, and optionally stores it in variable $varName, using the TclMPI binding _::tclmpi::recv_.
-If $pid is "ANY", it will receive from any process.
-Note that the prefix "-pid" and the variable name $varName are optional with OpenSeesMPI but mandatory in OpenSeesMP.
+* The command _recv_ either returns data sent from pid $pid (if $pid is "ANY", it will receive data from any process), or returns data broadcast from process 0, using the TclMPI bindings _::tclmpi::recv_ and _::tclmpi::bcast_.
+Optionally, the received data can be stored in a variable with the $varName argument.
+Note that the $varName argument is optional with OpenSeesMPI but mandatory in OpenSeesMP.

-  `recv <-pid> $pid <$varName>`
+  `recv <-pid $pid> <$varName>`

 * The command _bcast_ broadcasts data from process 0 to all other processes and returns the same value on all processes, using the TclMPI binding _::tclmpi::bcast_.
 The alternate spelling _Bcast_ is also valid.
 This command is not available on older versions of OpenSeesMP.